hansalemaos/Satzmetzer/README.md

 # Satzmetzer
 Split German text to sentence!
 Uses TRIE-Regex to filter ordinal numbers (23.04., 2.5. ...), roman numbers, (II., XI. ...)
-15,000 abbreviations (z.B., Abk. ...) , about 7,500 second-level domains (.com.br, ac.at ...), 1500 file name filename extensions (hallo.docx, tabelle.xlsx)
+15,000 abbreviations (z.B., Abk. ...) , about 7,500 second-level domains (.com.br, ac.at ...), 1500 file name filename extensions (hallo.docx, tabelle.xlsx ...)

 Before writing this class, I had tested about 20 classes, modules, functions, and methods to split German text to sentences.
 I wasn't happy with any of the results, so I wrote this class here!
 It doesn't use any AI, just old school Regex!